bacsiemon/swp391-ev-co-ownership-be/EvCoOwnership.API/README_coding_conventions.md

 ## Api Commenting
 - `summary` only includes roles
+    - If the enpoint doesn't require authentication, leave it blank.
+    - If the endpoint only requires authentication, use `User`.
 - `param` section is used to describe parameters' & their constraints.
 	- For parameters in request body, put parameter descriptions in the `remarks` section.
 - `response` section is used for all possible responses.
 Each response code should include all possible messages